Level 3 and Experienced Bookkeepers

 Another common type of person who performs this junior level of work is a part-time employee or a contract bookkeeper who wants to work flexible hours.

-People desiring flexible hours may be parents with children, or perhaps someone who has previously worked in a larger company in the city, but don’t want the stress of commuting or long hours anymore.
+People desiring flexible hours may be parents with children, or perhaps someone who has previously worked in a larger company in the city, but doesn’t want the stress of commuting, pressure of a massive workload or long hours anymore.

 People who apply for these accounting jobs often want a change from their previous employer, are changing industries or want to re-enter the workforce after a break.

-Who Do Level 3 Experienced Bookkeepers & Accounting Clerks Report To?
+Who Do Level 3 Experienced Bookkeepers Report To?

 Experienced bookkeepers usually perform higher level tasks where they manage the margins, costs, cashflow and profitability of a business.
 This can be on a project by project basis.
 They are generally instructed by the business: